Standardized Tests FAQ

 Which standardized tests are valid for consideration to Columbia Law School?

-Columbia Law School accepts the LSAT and, beginning this year, the GRE as a basis for admission.
+Columbia Law School accepts the LSAT and the GRE as a basis for admission.

 Should I take the GRE, or the LSAT?

 Applicants can take either the GRE or the LSAT for consideration for admission to Columbia Law School.
 The choice is entirely up to you.